arunvishnun/log-summarizer/README.md

 # Log Summarizer
-The parses program log lines and summarizes with 1 minute interval.
+The program parses log file and summarizes with 1 minute interval.

 ## Requirements
   - java version "1.8.0_144"